Elizabeth R Ballou, PhD

 Xin Zhou, Graduate Student

-Phoebe joined the Ballou lab in 2017 as a PhD student.
-She is investigating the molecular mechanisms underpinning the yeast-to-titan transition in Cryptococcus neoformans.
-Phoebe is funded by a Darwin Trust studentship.
+Phoebe joined the lab in 2017 as a PhD student and graduated in 2021.
+She investigated the molecular mechanisms underpinning the yeast-to-titan transition in Cryptococcus neoformans.
+Phoebe was funded by a Darwin Trust studentship.

 Poppy joined the Voelz lab in 2016 as a PhD student.
 She is investigating the transcriptional regulation of germination in the human fungal pathogens Rhizopus delemar.
 Following the closure of the Voelz lab in 2017, she joined the Ballou lab, where she has continued this work, and expanded her analysis to host-pathogen-endosymbiont interactions in Rhizopus species.
 Poppy is funded by a Midlands Integrative Biosciences Training Partnership (MIBTP) studentship.